core-wg/cocoa/draft-ietf-core-cocoa.md

 in a number of characteristics, including achievable goodput for a given offered load, latency, and recovery from bursts, while providing more predictable stress to the network and the same level of safety from catastrophic congestion.
+The algorithm defined in this document is intended to adapt to the current characteristics of any underlying network, and therefore is well suited for a wide range of network conditions, in terms of bandwidth, latency, load, loss rate, topology, etc.
 It does require three state variables per scope plus the state needed to do RTT measurements, so it may not be applicable to the most constrained devices (class 1 as per {{?RFC7228}}).